The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Model for SU(3)c gauge symmetry breaking

 In a convenient diagonal representation, $\Phi$ is Hermitian and traceless.
 This representation involves three real fields $\psi_1$, $\psi_2$, and $\psi_3=-(\psi_1+\psi_2)$.
 Minimizing $V(\Phi)$ leads to the relation

 corresponding to the $SU(3)_c \to U(2)$ breaking direction.
-There are in total four real scalar degrees of freedom, but for simplicity, we write the potential below for a single scalar component associated with the diagonal generator $T_j$ (four colored Goldstones are eaten by the four massive gluons, leaving four physical scalar degrees of freedom).
+There are in total eight real scalar degrees of freedom in the adjoint of $SU(3)_c$.
+After the breaking $SU(3)_c\to U(2)$, four colored Goldstone modes are eaten by the four massive gluons, leaving four physical scalar degrees of freedom.
+For simplicity, we write the potential below for a single scalar component associated with the diagonal generator $T_j$.

 Expressing the potential as a function of $\psi$ yields

 Introducing new definitions

 allows a more convenient rewriting of the potential